belgian-bitcoin-embassy/mobile-dev-workshops/WORKSHOP_3.md

 #### Set the LSPS2 Liquidity Source

 To configure the LSPS2 compatible LSP you want to use, you need to know the public key/node id and the address of the Lightning Node of the LSP.
-Possibly an access token is also needed to use an LSP.
+Possibly an access token is also needed to use an LSP and get specific quotes or liquidity capacity.
 You can get this information from the LSP you want to use.

 For example, the following is the info of a node of the [C= (C equals)](https://cequals.xyz/) LSP on Mutinynet: